-Coatimundis are typically between 13 and 27 inches from the tip of their nose to the base of their tail which can be as long as their bodies.
-They weigh anywhere between 4.4 and 17.6 pounds.
-Males are typically larger than the females.
+Coatimundis are typically between 13 and 27 inches from the tip of their nose to the base of their tail, which can be as long as their bodies.
+They weigh anywhere from 4.4 to 17.6 pounds.
+Males are typically larger than females.

-Unlike most members of the raccoon family, coatimundis are diurnal, they are more active during the day than at night.
-Female coatimundis often form loosely organized groups that can be up to 25 individuals, the males are typically solitary due to aggressive tendencies.
+Unlike most members of the raccoon family, coatimundis are diurnal; they are more active during the day than at night.
+Female coatimundis often form loosely organized groups that can include up to 25 individuals.
+The males are typically solitary due to their aggressive tendencies.

-Coatimundis are widespread and live in habitats ranging from hot and arid areas to humid rainforests and even the cold mountains for the Andes.
+Coatimundis are widespread and live in habitats ranging from hot and arid areas to humid rainforests and even to the cold mountains of the Andes.

-Coatimunidis are found from South America, down through Central America and into Brazil.
+Coatimundis are found from southwestern United States down through Central America and into Brazil.

 Coatimundis are omnivores.
 They eat mostly ground insects and fruits.
-They spend a lot of time foraging for good, but will also eat small vertebrates such as lizards and rodents.
+They spend a lot of time foraging for food, but will also eat small vertebrates, such as lizards and rodents.

 Coatimundis become sexually mature at about 2 years of age.
 Their gestation period is about 77 days.
-Coatimundi litters typically have between 3-5 offspring.
+Typically, 3 to 5 coatimundi kits are in a litter.

 Coatimundis spend most of their day foraging for food, unlike their other relatives in the raccoon family that are typically nocturnal.
-When provoked or for defense coatimundis can be very fierce, using their sharp teeth and claws to attack potential predators.
-Coatimundis will use various sounds to communicate their intentions within the group with chirping or grunting sounds.
+When provoked or for defense, coatimundis can be very fierce, using their sharp teeth and claws to attack potential predators.
+Coatimundis will use various sounds to communicate their intentions within the group, like chirping or grunting sounds.
 Coatimundis have scent glands on their necks and bellies that are used to mark territory and to recognize one another.

-Coatimundis are classified as least concern by the IUCN Red List.
+Coatimundis are classified as "least concern" on the IUCN Red List.

-- Coatimundis make treetop in the rainforest their home, by building twig-and-leaf nests in the branches for the babies
+- Coatimundis make treetops in the rainforest their homes, by building twig-and-leaf nests in the branches for the babies

-- Coatimundis are very chatty and make a variety of noises such as clicking, grunts, whistles, and barks as they forage for food
+- Coatimundis are very chatty and make a variety of noises such as clicks, grunts, whistles, and barks as they forage for food

 - Coatimundis can move up to 15 mph